Cleaning soil and water contaminants with the pollution busting microbes of compost.

 Versions of this sentence pop up on a number of different composting sites, but unlike some claims that circulate the web, this one is true.
 Some micro-organisms, we have discovered, can digest oil and can help clean up oil spills on water or on land.

 Modern industrial processes have left wide-spread and dangerous pollution in soil and water across the globe.
 Efforts to decontaminate or remediate these sites are both costly and time-consuming.
-Compost has turned out to play a key role in a number of quicker and cheaper alternatives.
+Compost has turned out to play a key role in a number of quicker and cheaper alternatives for bioremediation.
 Frequently it is the microbes in compost that do the dirty work.

 It’s widely known that mercury is dangerous largely because it accumulates in the body.
 We can’t get it out of our systems.
 As a result, long-term, low-level exposure can be as dangerous (though in different ways) as a single, high-level exposure.
 The same is true for a variety of other substances.

 All of these terms apply to toxins that most animals cannot efficiently eliminate from their bodies.
 The difference is the route through which the organism is exposed to the toxin.

 Bioconcentration occurs after exposure by respiration only, whether through gills for a trout or lungs for a rabbit.
 A chemical bioconcentrates if levels in an organism rise consistently due to breathing contaminated air or water.

 Bioaccumulation refers to exposure by any means, including diet, but it still refers to levels in a particular organism — a single fish or rabbit.